Skip to content

 The Valency Valley

-Boscastle sits in the Valency Valley.
+Boscastle sits in the Valency Valley and you can access the Valley through a gate at the far end of the main visitor car park.
 Head up the river to see one of the few wooded areas in North Cornwall.
 The River Valency meanders through the valley, flanked by woods and meadows.
 One of the best views of the woodland can be seen from the path between the footbridge in Peter’s Wood and Minster church.

 The Forrabury Stitches with a square grey structure on the top